-We are dedicated to connecting students, faculty and community members to academic community engagement and co-curricular service opportunities within and beyond the University.
+We are dedicated to connecting students, faculty and community partners to social entrepreneurship, community engagement and co–curricular service opportunities.

 What We Are